ukaymak/iot-devices/README.md

 data.sql and shema.sql scrips in resource folder.

-After first run, below mode should be embedded
+After first run, below mode should be "embedded"

 application.properties file